 Discover ways to honour your self and refuel.

 Key Learning points/Learning objectives:

 - Understand the impact of client’s narratives on the helper;

 - Learn ways to debrief using art after difficult sessions/appointments/day;

 - Experience self care through art making and engagement;

 - Develop a sustainable creative self-care practice.

 Petrea Hansen-Adamidis DTATI, RCAT, RP is a Registered Art Psychotherapist, who has worked in the field of art therapy for over 20 years.
-For the past 14 years she has worked as an Expressive Arts Therapist at The Hincks-Dellcrest Centre, a children’s mental health, treatment, teaching and research centre.
+For the past 15 years she has worked as an Expressive Arts Therapist at The Sick Kids Community Mental Health Center, formerly The Hincks-Dellcrest Centre, a children’s mental health, treatment, teaching and research centre.
 Petrea serves individual and parent child dyads, specializing in trauma assessments and treatment.
 Petrea is also an art therapy supervisor and is on faculty at The Toronto Art Therapy Institute.

 Location: Near Donlands and Danforth, Art Therapist.ca Home Studio.
 Toronto,